-Member benefits include a bimonthly newsletter outlining programs, activities and initiatives taking place in your local chapter of Audubon, and a one year subscription to the Audubon Magazine.
+Member benefits include a quarterly newsletter (found under the Discover tab) outlining programs, activities and initiatives taking place in your local chapter of Audubon, and a one year subscription to the Audubon Magazine.

 Please send check or money order for $20 made out to National Audubon Society, Attn: Genesee Valley Audubon Society, 208 Rhea Crescent, Rochester, NY, 14615.
 Please include full address.